BharathKumarReddy2103/AWS-Cloud/Day-25/How to Crack AWS DevOps Jobs in 2025.md

 •	Docker & Kubernetes

+• Ansible

+• Shell scripting (Bash) or Python scripting

-•	Jenkins or GitLab CI/CD
+•	Jenkins or GitLab CI/CD or GitHub Actions

 •	Terraform or CloudFormation